Retinol is the latest must-have anti-aging cream, and it comes with a fair share of scientifically proven research and

 It is so well priced and great value for money.
 I have previously purchased cosmetics that contain its active ingredients that are far higher priced and much less effective.
 At under $20 it lasted me about 2 months, I consider that great value for money.

 I really noticed this making a difference in my skin.
 It made the redness in my cheeks fade and made me look more luminous and less dull.
 Using this product three times a week, twice a day, made me look and feel like I had been to a professional for a facial.

 This face cream is not just an anti-aging beauty product.
 If you suffer from pigmentation, acne scarring or redness this product will be worth it.
-It is also a good one to start using if you are in your late 20s and early 30s and feel like you need to start using some preventative products in your skincare regime.
+It is also a good one to start using a moisturizer and eye cream in your 20s and early 30s and feel like you need to start using some preventative products in your skincare regime.